Vlaser: Vision-Language-Action Model with Synergistic Embodied Reasoning: Method

 \textbf{Planning Data} To tackle complex tasks, it is essential to decompose them into manageable sub-tasks and solve them step by step.
 This capability is commonly referred to as planning.
 Effective planning allows robots to combine basic skills and generalize to new scenarios.
 We collected 400k training data to strengthen the model’s planning ability, encompassing both language-based planning data and multimodal tasks.
 These include Alpaca-15k-Instruction~\citep{TaPA} and MuEP~\citep{ijcai2024p15}.
 To further enhance environmental understanding and reasoning for complex decision-making, we incorporated training data with detailed reasoning processes from WAP~\citep{shi2025worldawareplanningnarrativesenhance}.
 To improve the model’s ability to comprehend complex instructions and execute tasks, we followed the annotations of LLaRP~\citep{llarp_iclr2024} to initialize planning tasks in Habitat~\citep{Habitat2} and generate planning trajectories to accomplish these tasks.
 In addition, we integrated egocentric video datasets such as EgoPlan-IT \citep{egoplanbench} and EgoCOT \citep{mu2023embodiedgpt}, which closely align with the observational perspective of embodied agents and provide valuable planning examples.

 \textbf{In-Domain Data for downstream VLAs} To facilitate the end-to-end policy learning for Vision-Language Action Models (VLAs), we further generate 2 million in-domain multimodal question-answer pairs tailored for VLM pretraining.
 These data are specifically designed to align with the embodied reasoning context and enhance the model’s ability to perceive, reason, and plan in interactive environments.
-The in-domain data is sourced from simulation platforms SimplerEnv~\citep{simpler}.
-Within SimplerEnv, data is generated for two distinct robotic embodiments: the Google Robot~\citep{rt1, rt2, oxe} and the WidowX Robot~\citep{bridgedata}, ensuring broad morphological and kinematic coverage.
+The in-domain data is sourced from simulation platforms SimplerEnv~\citep{simpler} and RoboTwin~\citep{robotwin2.0}.
+Within SimplerEnv, data is generated for two distinct robotic embodiments: the Google Robot~\citep{rt1, rt2, oxe} and the WidowX Robot~\citep{bridgedata}, and within RoboTwin, data is generated from dual-arm Aloha-AgileX Robot.
 The question-answer pairs encompass the specialized categories including embodied grounding, spatial intelligence, planning and general VQA for robot states as described above.
-The detailed methodology for constructing each of the in-domain data in simulation is described in Appendix~\ref{datadetails}.
+The detailed methodology for constructing and filtering each of the in-domain data in simulation is described in Appendix~\ref{datadetails}.